Free WordPress Themes: The Ultimate Guide

 There’s an overwhelming number of free themes available – just search Google.
 It’s easy enough to just download the first free theme that catches your eye.
 And why wouldn’t you?
 They’re free!

 Why should you fork out your hard-earned cash for a premium theme when there are thousands, if not tens of thousands, available for free?

 And you’re right.
 Why should you pay for something you can get for nothing?
 Downloading a free theme instead of a premium theme seems like the obvious choice.

 But like most things that are too good to be true, free themes come with a catch.
 You risk downloading malicious code, struggling to customize a poorly written theme, or finding out the hard way that you’re all alone with no support when something goes wrong.

-Stick around, but in this very comprehensive look at free themes, I’ll let you in on everything you need to know about free themes and where you can find safe and reliable options.
+Stick around.
+In this very comprehensive look at free themes, I’ll let you in on everything you need to know about free themes and where you can find safe and reliable options.

 In this post we’ll cover: